silly.net.udp

 print("Server received '"..data.."' from", addr)

--- 6. Echo the data back to the original sender.
+-- Echo back to the original sender.

 end)

--- Fork client coroutine
+-- Fork a client coroutine

 wg:fork(function()